 - Business organizations

-How to become a licensed Clinical Psychologist
+How To Become a Licensed Clinical Psychologist

 To become a practicing clinical psychologist, you need to obtain licensure.
 Licensure requirements differ by your location; each state has specific steps you need to take to obtain a license.